Illegal managed investment schemes

 A company running a registered managed investment scheme must

-have an Australian Financial Services licence.
+have an Australian financial services (AFS) licence.
 That means the

 company holds a specific licence to operate a managed investment

-You can check if the company holds a licence by searching ASIC
+You can check if the company holds an AFS licence by searching

-Having a licence means the scheme operators (sometimes called
+Having an AFS licence means the scheme operators (sometimes

-'managers') must meet a set of basic standards.
-For example, a
+called 'managers') must meet a set of basic standards.
+For example,

-licensee must carry professional insurance and have systems to deal
+a licensee must carry professional insurance and have systems to

-with investor complaints if anything goes wrong.
-They must set
+deal with investor complaints if anything goes wrong.
+They

 Check if the scheme is registered as a managed investment scheme